 and by the law of total probability also $\Pr[A=a \mid X_i=1] = \Pr[A=a]$.
 Plugging this into~\eqref{eq:weighted-1-sample4} proves~\eqref{eq:weighted-1-sample3}, and this completes the proof of \cref{lem:weighted-1-sample}. \end{proof}

-The extension to the general-expiration streams follows the same arguments as detailed in \cref{thm:GE-sample} for uniform sampling.
+The extension to expiration streams follows the same arguments as detailed in \cref{thm:GE-sample} for uniform sampling.
 That is, at each time $t_0$ during the stream, the size of the sketch needed is the same as the total number of items ever kept when processing an insertion-only stream consisting of the items active at time $t_0$ in reverse order of expirations.
-For the weighted case, this is upper bounded by applying \cref{lem:weighted-1-sample}, namely, with probability $1-\delta/n$ the size of the sketch at time $t_0$ is $O(\log (Wn/\delta)) = O(\log (W/\delta)$, and we can then apply a union bound over the $n$ insertions in the stream.
-We can further extens this to maintaining $k$ with-replacement samples, by simply running $k$ independent copies, as described in \cref{sec:ImplicationsUniform}.
+For the weighted case, this is upper bounded by applying \cref{lem:weighted-1-sample}, namely, with probability $1-\delta/n$ the size of the sketch at time $t_0$ is $\calO(\log (Wn/\delta)) = \calO(\log (W/\delta)$, and we can then apply a union bound over the $n$ insertions in the stream.
+We can further extend this to maintaining $k$ with-replacement samples, by simply running $k$ independent copies, as described in \cref{sec:ImplicationsUniform}.
 The next theorem states this more formally.

-\begin{theorem} In a general-expiration stream, where each item $i$ has weight $w_i\geq 1$ and $W\ge 2$, running $k$ independent copies of a sample-thinned sketch for weighted sampling, can retrieve $k$ with-replacement samples among the active set $A(t)$, for any future time $t$.
+\begin{theorem} In an expiration stream, where each item $i$ has weight $w_i\geq 1$ and $W\ge 2$, running $k$ independent copies of a sample-thinned sketch for weighted sampling, can retrieve $k$ with-replacement samples among the active set $A(t)$, for any future time $t$.
 With probability at least $1-\delta$, the sketch stores during the execution at most $\calO(k \log (W /\delta))$ items. \end{theorem}